donaldguy/donaldguy.github.io/app/beer.md

 title: Craft Beer &amp; Bourbon
 ---

 Until a few months ago, I was really into craft beer and nicer bourbon.
-I still a fan of these things, but I haven't been drinking much of either (or other alcohol) due to my focus on [fitness](/fitness).
+I am still a fan of these things, but I haven't been drinking much of either (or other alcohol) due to my focus on [fitness](/fitness).
 As a result my enthusiasm has waned somewhat as well.

 # Beer
 <img src="http://irs1.4sqi.net/img/general/width960/4242872_P82w1e1jU0Or9R_RV6j4nZDQU6t6CDmYXMmxafHyP6s.jpg" alt="Me with the tasting flight at the famed Russian River Brewing Company" style="max-width: 18em ">